 Cultures and sub-cultures

 You may be surprised to learn that even seemingly basic project concepts could have different interpretations across cultures and sub-cultures.
 This exercise that I am sharing with you focuses on intercultural aspects of international teams and can help by clarifying assumptions and expectations at an early stage of your project.

 When I think of different cultures on a project team, I also include sub-cultures such as between different regions in the same country or different functional groups in the same company.
 (This link can provide context if you want to look at cultures more closely.)

 In the exercise, participants answer questions from their own perspective being as true as possible to how things are done at the location or group that they represent in the exercise.
 Most people who have lived internationally for some years have already adapted to habits and ways that conform to expectations and habits for their new location and how people do things there.
 If your intention is to highlight the richness of different perspectives you have present at the event where you run this ice breaker – ask participants to think back to a time when they lived in location X or worked with group Y – how would they answer the question then?

-The resource/ice breaker that I share lists several project-related scenarios which can be used to explore differences in approaches and mindsets within your project team.
-You may also choose to use the topic as an on-going exploration within your team where you could select one of the topics at each of your meetings instead of trying to cover all of them during a team-building event.
+The downloadable document above contains several project-related scenarios which can be used to explore differences in approaches and mindsets within your project team.
+You may also choose to use the topic of diversity and inclusion as an on-going exploration within your team where you could select one of the topics at each of your meetings instead of trying to cover all of them during a team-building event.

 Early exploration of different mindsets and assumptions among team members can be a valuable foundation to ensure smoother relationships and better collaboration on your project.
 Feel free to suggest additional important scenarios to consider for discussion after you have reviewed the attachment I shared in this post.